DennisLoska/ReactLabelingTool/README.md

 npm start
 ```

-if you want to run the setup in a docker container make sure to set appropriate file permissions on your host system to be able to save the changes for example:
+If you want to run the setup in a docker container make sure to set appropriate file permissions on your host system to be able to save the changes on your data for example:

 ```s
 sudo chmod 777 -R src/